WillAdebisi/Google_Clone/README.md

 # Google_Clone

-Made form scratch using HTML AND CSS.
-Created a google search page replica with personalizations.
+Made from scratch using HTML AND CSS.
+Created a Google search page replica with personalizations.
 (Doesnt Include Functionality)